What is Composting?

 Brush and Christmas trees are also collected to be chipped.
 Woodchips are available at the Recycling Center at no charge.
 Large dump truck loads can be delivered to Middletown residents for use on their property.
 Please note, these woodchips are not uniform in size, nor are they treated in any way.
 The City does not recommend using them near any building or on any play area.
 A waiver form must be signed and notarized to allow the City to deliver the woodchips onto your property.

-The Lower Connecticut River Valley Council of Governments and the City of Middletown is offering a 2021 Spring Community Compost Bin and Rain Barrel Sale .
-Orders must be placed by April 8, 2021 with a pick up date of Sunday, April 11, 2021.
-Bins and Barrels can be picked up in Middletown or Old Saybrook, so be sure to specify which location when you place your order.
+The Lower Connecticut River Valley Council of Governments and the City of Middletown offered a 2021 Spring Community Compost Bin and Rain Barrel Sale .
+Orders had to placed by April 8, 2021 and then picked up on Sunday, April 11, 2021.
+The City is planning to host another sale in October 2021.